gchure/phd/src/chapter_01/section_04_physiological_adaptation.md

 In **Chapers 4 and 5** (and the associated supplementary **Chapters 8 and 9**),
 we explore the final level of adaptation in @Fig:adaptation_levels -- physiological adaptation.
 We do so in two distinctly different systems.
-The first (Chapter 4) builds upon our discussion of transcriptional regulation, but now examines how robust the biophysical parameters of the thermodynamic model are to changes in physiology, either by changing the available carbon source or by changing the temperature.
-Secondly, we examine physiological adaptation in the context of osmoregulation -- a true matter of life and death in the single-celled world.
+The first (discussed in Chapter 4) builds upon our discussion of transcriptional regulation, but now examines how robust the biophysical parameters of the thermodynamic model are to changes in physiology, either by changing the available carbon source or by changing the temperature.
+Secondly, in Chapter 5, we examine physiological adaptation in the context of osmoregulation -- a true matter of life and death in the single-celled world.